scionproto/scion/doc/BeaconExtensions.md

 milliseconds.
 Use cases of such information include:

-- Allows to augment path selection policy in order to obtain low latency paths
+- Allows to augment path selection policy in order to obtain low latency paths.

 ### Conceptual Implementation Latency

 The latency information will be comprised of four main parts:

-- The inter-AS latency of the child link between the egress interface and the ingress interface of the AS the PCB will be propagated to
+- The inter-AS latency of the child link between the egress interface and the ingress interface of the AS the PCB will be propagated to.
-- The intra-AS latency between the ingress and egress interface of the AS in the absence of shortcut/peering paths
+- The intra-AS latency between the ingress and egress interface of the AS in the absence of shortcut/peering paths.
-- A variable number of child latency clusters
+- A variable number of child latency clusters.
-- A variable number of peering latency clusters
+- A variable number of peering latency clusters.

 In general, a latency cluster serves to pool all interfaces which have the same propagation delay (within a 1 ms range) between them and the egress interface (i.e.